sparkflows/sparkflows-docs/docs/user-guide/data-quality/standard-data-quality-processors.rst

 Expect Table Row Count To Be Between
 +++++++++

-Below is a sample workflow which contains the **ExpectTableRowCountToBeBetween processor** in Fire Insights.
+Below is a sample workflow which contains the **ExpectTableRowCountToBeBetween processor** in Sparkflows.
 It demonstrates the usage of the ExpectTableRowCountToBeBetween node to validate the tabular data on the basis of row count.

 It does the following processing of data: